thecodecousins/thecodecousins/CONTRIBUTE.md

 - url: link to your online profile
 - bio: short intro of yourself, please keep it under 50 characters

-Use the corresponding identifier as the `author` field for your post. (i.e., my author data file is `stanleynguyen.yml` then my post's `author` field should be `stanleynguyen`)
+Use the corresponding identifier for the values in `authors` field of your post. (i.e., my author data file is `stanleynguyen.yaml` then my post's `authors` field should include `stanleynguyen`)

 ## <a name="question" id="question"></a> IV.
 Doubts and questions